 Subject Code AAE4002 Subject Title Capstone Project Credit Value 6 Level 4 Pre-requisite / Co-requisite/ Exclusion Pre-requisite: The student should have completed most of the subjects required in previous years of the programme before taking this subject.
 The enrollment of this subject is subjected to the approval of the Project Coordinator.
 Objectives To provide students an opportunity to utilize and integrate their knowledge of air transport engineering in a team effort to solve real life problems related to the aviation industry.
-Intended Learning Upon completion of the subject, students will be able to: Outcomes a) Understand the workflow of airport/airline/aircraft engineering operations. b) Conduct literature review, apply knowledge and up-to-date technologies to design, engineer and solve engineering problems in the aviation industry. c) Work effectively in a team, contribute individually in a multi-disciplinary/functional team, and apply project management technique to ensure successful completion of the project. d) Understand the importance of life-long learning and perform literature review to upkeep with the state-of-the-art aviation technologies. e) Effectively and professionally communicate with different parties and stakeholders.
+Intended Learning Upon completion of the subject, students will be able to: Outcomes a.
+Identify, formulate and solve problems in aviation engineering by applying knowledge of mathematics, science and engineering (including the understanding of the work of airport/airline/aircraft engineering operations); and b.
+Design and conduct experiments, as well as to analyze and interpret data (including designing and solving engineering problems in the aviation industry); and c.
+Use the techniques, skills and modern engineering tools, including the computational tools necessary for engineering practice (including applying knowledge and up-to-date technologies designing); and d.
+Function professionally in multidisciplinary teams; and e.
+Communicate effectively and professionally with appropriate languages and tools; and f.
+Recognize the need to engage in life-long learning.
 Subject Synopsis/ Indicative Syllabus A project team consisting normally of three students will be expected to complete an industry-related project or an academic-related project in the field of air transport engineering, which may cover the areas of aircraft maintenance engineering, aircraft design and modification, logistics engineering, flight planning and scheduling, system design and modification.
-The team of students is expected to go through the following stages of work: Problem identification Literature review Methodology of study Project execution Report writing Project presentation Teaching/Learning Methodology The project is trained through guided studies.
+The team of students is expected to go through the following stages of work: Problem identification Literature review Methodology of study Project execution Report writing Project presentation Project presentation

+The project is trained through guided studies.
 Each team of students is allocated a project title, objectives, description, and a project supervisor and an industrial supervisor (if applicable), who guide the team through the various stages of the project.
 For industrial-related projects, one academic and one industrial supervisor will be assigned to each student team.

 Student team working on industrial-related projects may be eligible for fulfilling WIE requirement.
 To be eligible, student shall demonstrate frequent contact and close involvement with the industrial supervisor and/or industrial organization, and submit the necessary WIE required documentations.